vizicist/palette/README.md

 # Configuring a Windows development machine

 - Please send email to me@timthompson.com if these instructions don't work for you.
+They should be largely correct but I'll be surprised if they work perfectly until someone else has tried them.

 - install git from https://gitforwindows.org